Skip to content

 • DevHub is the production org (or business org) that manages scratch org creation

-• Scratch orgs count against DevHub’s active scratch org limit, which varies by DevHub edition: Performance/Unlimited (80 active, 160 daily), Enterprise (40 active, 80 daily), Developer (6 active, 12 daily)
+• Scratch orgs count against the DevHub’s active scratch org limit.
+Limits by edition: Performance/Unlimited (100 active, 200 daily), Enterprise (40 active, 80 daily), Developer (3 active, 6 daily)

-• Namespace can be linked to DevHub for package development
+• A namespace can be linked to DevHub for package development

 Scratch Org Limits

 Scratch orgs expire after a maximum of 30 days (default 7).
-They cannot be refreshed — they are recreated from source.
-If your CI/CD pipeline creates many scratch orgs, monitor the daily creation limit.
-Exceeding it blocks your pipeline.
+They cannot be refreshed; they must be recreated from source.
+If the CI/CD pipeline creates many scratch orgs, monitor the daily creation limit.
+Exceeding it blocks the pipeline.

 Sandbox Refresh Lifecycle